agemkai/agemkai/README.md

 ## About Me

-Hi, Alexander George Edouardo Martupuluh.
+Hi, I'm Alexander George Edouardo Martupuluh.
 I mainly use functional programming languages.
 Nevertheless, I'm not cynical about other programming languages and paradigms, even though I prefer the formalisable aspects, rather than the often subjective